ManfredKarrer/nucleo.io/README.markdown

 ### Dependency Injection framework:
 The Dependency Injection framework use a code generation solution to provide DI without using reflection.
-It is based on the the [as3-commons-jasblocks](https://github.com/teotigraphix/as3-commons-jasblocks) project which is based on [antlr](http://www.antlr.org/):
+It is based on the [as3-commons-jasblocks](https://github.com/teotigraphix/as3-commons-jasblocks) project which is based on [antlr](http://www.antlr.org/):
-It is currently in an experimental state and needs some more work to get bulletproof.
+The code generation is currently in an experimental state and needs some more work to get bulletproof.

 More can be found at the [nucleo.io blog](http://nucleo.io)